Fallen-Breath/LetMeClickAndSend/README.md

 ## Let me click and send

-A simple Minecraft mod that reverts click event `run_command` restriction which introduced in 1.19.1-rc1, so non-command messages can be sent freely by a click again
+A simple Minecraft client-side mod, that reverts the `run_command` click event restriction introduced in 1.19.1-rc1, so non-command messages can be sent freely via `run_command` click event again

 ### Example